 - Contact relevant local government/community associations/organisations where the project is proposed;

 - Contact relevant line areas within the Department and other Australian Government departments and agencies to confirm claims and details of any assistance being provided;

 - Confirm Heads Of Agreements and any other commercial agreements such as offtake and supply agreements relating to a project; and

 - Use publicly available sources of information, including information from the Australian Stock Exchange, The Australian Securities and Investment Commission and other sources as required to verify any aspect of the project and to obtain additional information.

-Project proponents are reminded that the award of MPF status does not infer Australian Government endorsement or across the board approval, and does not absolve the project from meeting the standard requirements of relevant approval processes.
+Project proponents are reminded that the award of MPF services does not infer Australian Government endorsement or across the board approval, and does not absolve the project from meeting the standard requirements of relevant approval processes.